renevoorburg/srda/README.md

 # `srda`: semantically named RDA elements

-**`srda` provides human readable and meaningful lexical equivalents for all RDA elements, defined using owl:sameAs relations.**
+**`srda` provides human readable and meaningful lexical equivalents for all RDA elements, defined using common `owl:sameAs` relations.**

 **RDA**, [Resource Description and Access](https://www.rdaregistry.info), is a modern metadata standard designed for use in the bibliographic domain.
 Unfortunaltely, the commission that designed RDA chose not the use **meaningful names** for the RDA elements but **abstract codes** instead.